Sparse Coding with Multi-Layer Decoders using Variance Regularization: Introduction

-Instead of $l_2$-normalizing $\mathcal{D}$'s columns, we propose to prevent collapse in the $l_1$ norm of the codes by applying variance regularization to each latent code component, a strategy similar to the variance principle presented in \cite{bardes2021vicreg}.
+Instead of restricting $\mathcal{D}$'s weights, we propose to prevent collapse in the $l_1$ norm of the codes directly by applying variance regularization to each latent code component.
 In particular, we add a regularization term to the energy minimized during inference for computing a set of codes.
-This regularization term encourages the variance of each latent code component to be greater than a fixed lower bound.
-This strategy ensures that the norms of the sparse codes do not collapse and we find that it removes the need to directly restrict $\mathcal{D}$'s parameters.
+This term encourages the variance of each latent code component to be greater than a fixed lower bound.
+This strategy is similar to the variance principle presented in \cite{bardes2021vicreg} and related to methods that directly regularize the latent codes \citep{foldiak1990forming, olshausen1996emergence, barello2018sparse}.
+Our strategy ensures that the norms of the sparse codes do not collapse and we find that it removes the need to explicitly restrict $\mathcal{D}$'s parameters.
 Since this variance regularization term is independent from $\mathcal{D}$'s architecture, we can use it when the decoder is a deep neural network.
-In this work, we experiment with fully connected sparse autoencoders in which the decoder has one hidden layer and show that we can train such models successfully using our variance regularization strategy.
+In this work, we experiment with fully connected sparse autoencoders with a one hidden layer decoder and successfully train such models using our variance regularization strategy.

-The main contributions of our work are: \begin{itemize} \item We introduce an effective way to train sparse autoencoders and prevent collapse in the $l_1$ norms of the codes that they produce without the need to regularize the decoder's weights but instead by encouraging the latent code components to have variance above a fixed threshold. \item We show empirically that linear decoders trained with this variance regularization strategy are comparable to the ones trained using the standard $l_2$-normalization approach in terms of the features that they learn and the quality of the reconstructions they produce.
-Moreover, variance regularization allows us to successfully extend sparse coding to the case of a non-linear fully-connected decoder with one hidden layer. \item Additionally, our experiments show that sparse representations obtained from autoencoders with a non-linear decoder trained using our proposed variance regularization strategy: 1) produce higher quality reconstructions than ones obtained from autoencoders with a linear decoder, 2) are helpful in the downstream task of classification in the low-data regime. \end{itemize}
+The main contributions of our work are: \begin{itemize}[leftmargin=*] \item We introduce an effective way to train sparse autoencoders and prevent collapse in the $l_1$ norms of the codes that they produce without the need to regularize the decoder's weights but instead by encouraging the latent code components to have variance above a fixed threshold. \item We show empirically that linear decoders trained with this variance regularization strategy are comparable to the ones trained using the standard $l_2$-normalization approach in terms of the features that they learn and the quality of the reconstructions they produce.
+Moreover, variance regularization successfully extends sparse coding to the case of a non-linear fully connected decoder with one hidden layer. \item Additionally, our experiments show that sparse representations obtained from autoencoders with a non-linear decoder trained using our proposed variance regularization strategy: 1) produce higher quality reconstructions than ones obtained from autoencoders with a linear decoder, 2) are helpful in the downstream task of classification in the low-data regime. \end{itemize}